 Have you struggled to spot the difference between a moth and a butterfly?
 Often, people mix up moths and butterflies.
 However, they possess many differences that classify them as butterflies or moths.
 The differences can be physical or behavioral.
 Below is a list of differences between moths and butterflies.

 The obvious difference between butterflies and moths is their antennae shape.
-Moths have a thicker feathery or thread-like and pointed antennae, while the butterfly has thin antennae with small balls at the end.
+Moths have thicker feathery, or thread-like and pointed antenna, while butterfly has thin antennae with small balls at the end.
 Although this usually is the case, there are exceptions to this—for example, the Zodiac moth has slender antennae rather than feathered but without the club.

 Another notable difference between a moth and a butterfly is the resting posture of the two insects.
 A butterfly holds its wings vertically.
 While resting, moths either fold their wings tent-like over the body, wrap them around it, or hold them extended at their sides.

 Most moths are nocturnal; that is, active during dusk and nighttime.
 Whereas the butterfly is diurnal mainly; that is, active during the day.